claudine-allen/Training-Resources/README.md

 # Training-Resources
-These case studies can be used for any training purpose as long as acknowledgement is given.
-They are designed specifically for use within the context of UML training courses.
+This repository contains case studies, models, documentation samples etc. and code that can be referenced in training courses